mcalec-dev/gdl-pwsh/README.md

 ### Executable

 1. Download the latest executable in the releases section or [click here](https://github.com/mcalec-dev/gallerydl-pwsh/releases/latest).
-It will be callec `gdl.exe` or `gdl-pwsh.exe`.
+It will be called `gdl.exe` or `gdl-pwsh.exe`.
 Also, make sure to download the `start.bat` file along with the executable.
 2. Put both `gdl-pwsh.exe` and `start.bat` in a folder together.
 Then run `start.bat`, this should open a command prompt window with the main menu open.
 3. Find the option that says "Download gallery-dl" or similar to download *gallery-dl* from WinGet and update from the source.
 4. Now you should be all good to continue to download your images with the first and second options on the main menu.